What Does Bullish and Bearish Mean in Investing?

 Bullish refers to stock market sentiment that the direction of the overall market will go up.
 A market that is increasing in value over a long period of time is said to be in a bull market.
 A bullish trend means that there may be an upward trend in prices for an asset.

 For investors, being bullish means they feel positive about a stock, index, or the overall stock market.
-For example, if an investor says she is bullish on Apple (AAPL) stock, the investor expects the market value of AAPL stock to increase in the long-term.
+For example, if an investor says they are bullish on Stock X, the investor expects the market value of Stock X to increase in the long-term.
 That bullishness may even compel the investor to buy more shares of the company.

-A bullish market is one where prices go up by 20% after a sustained 20% decline.
+A bullish market is generally one where prices go up by 20% from a previous low for a sustained period.

 What Does Bearish Mean?